bgwest/ember-advanced-tutorial/README.md

 # How I generated this repo boilerplate

 I wanted to do this tutorial in Typescript so that I could keep those skills fresh and up the challenge a little.
-Since my process for creating a base ember app in Typescript was being parsed from a few different sources, I thought it would be nice that documented.
+Since my process for creating a base ember app in Typescript was being parsed from a few different sources, I thought it would be nice for it to be documented.

 I liked that the `init` command let you do your own git repo/process.
 Many of the tutorials and doc examples recommend `ember new`, which adds a `.git` setup for you.